openstack/devstack/doc/source/systemd.rst

    code is left in place in case we can switch back later.

 All DevStack user units are created as a part of the DevStack slice given the name ``devstack@$servicename.service``.
-This lets us do certain operations at the slice level.
+This makes it easy to understand which services are part of the devstack run, and lets us disable / stop them in a single command.

 Manipulating Units
 ==================